 § 42-335.
 Removal of members; filling of vacancies.
-[Amended 2-24-2005 by L.L.
-No. 2-2005]

-CPRB members may be removed from the CPRB at any time for cause by a two-thirds' vote of the Common Council.
+CPRB members may be removed [from the CPRB] at any time for cause by a [2/3] two-thirds vote of the Common Council.
 Any vacancy occasioned by resignation, death or removal of a member shall be filled within 60 days in the same manner as the predecessor to fill the unexpired term.